Model Making for Animation

 - Please provide links to your online portfolio, website or showreel and supply detailed notations of your contribution to the images.
 State whether the work is collaborative or created by you entirely.

-- If you are selected for an interview, you will be expected to show examples of your work in the form of a photographic stills portfolio, as well as digital format on a laptop or tablet.
+- If you are selected for an interview, you will be expected to show examples of your work in the form of a photographic stills portfolio, as well as digital format on a laptop or tablet and bring to interview some examples of models or puppet making.